 - Boarding School of Horrors: A very literal case when Bart is send to a literal school in Hell.
-Funny enough while it's just a boring place for all the students there Bart actually likes being taught about hellish torture.
+Funnily enough, while it's just a boring place for all the students there, Bart actually likes being taught about hellish torture.

 - Continuity Nod: The Others ends in a reprise of the Photo Shoot short from The Tracey Ullman Show, only now with both past and present designs of The Simpsons.

 - Some of the alternate families at the end are their animal-forms from "The Island of Dr. Hibbert" in "Treehouse of Horror XIII", their LEGO forms from "Brick Like Me", and the Sylvain Chomet designs from the couch gag in "Diggs".